 Synonyms: Spleenwort, Birds Nest Fern

-The Birds Nest Fern is a gorgeous broadleaf fern, that creates a tropical vibe within your interior space.
+The Birds Nest Fern is a gorgeous broadleaf fern, with many hybrids available, that creates a tropical vibe within your interior space.
 These Ferns are highly popular for their hardiness, compared to many other fern varieties and will make a statement once they have grown large and lush.
 The Birds Nest grows in a rosette formation with the new fronds unfurling from the center, and as the new fronds develop they look akin to birds eggs, hence their name.

 Endemic to South-East Asia these lovely ferns are often found growing high up in the canopies, where they live as epiphytes.
 Due to this, they love warm humid conditions and bright dappled light.
 Making them ideal for warm bright bathrooms and kitchens.